jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 ## About this fork

-The default `babel-plugin-transform-es2015-modules-commonjs` mangles symbol names in order to imlement the automatic update feature of ES2015 modules.
-This means if an export mutates within the module, consumers that reference the exported entity will refer to the actual exported reference from the module, not the property that was originally exported.
+The default `babel-plugin-transform-es2015-modules-commonjs` mangles symbol names in order to imlement the fact that ES6 modules export *bindings* rather than references or values.
+This means if an export mutates within the module, consumers that reference the exported entity will refer to the actual value of the symbol in the module, which may change, not the reference or value that was originally exported.

+#### How does Babel enable dynamic bindings?

-In order to permit this interop with the ES2015 feature set in CommonJS format, references to imported symbols are always made to a child property, e.g.
+In order to permit this interop with the ES2015 feature set, when compiling ES2105 modules to CommonJS format, Babel changes references to imported symbols so they always made to refer a child property, e.g.

     import foo from 'bar';
     console.log(foo.text)